cloud-solutions/zend-sentry/README.md

 # IMPORANT NOTICE (September 2019)!
-We're planning to deprecate this package.
-Usage comes with the risk of it being abondoned.
+We are abandoning/deprecating this package.
+We will NOT be updating this package to the new Sentry SDK.

+## With the new Sentry SDKs it has become much easier to integrate directly with any project.
+This package creates way too much boilerplate and most of it's code is not needed anymore.
+As for the JS integration it's much better to install the JS SDK via yarn or npm anyways so you can properly package and automate that stuff too.

 A Zend Framework 3 module that lets you log exceptions, errors or whatever you wish to the Sentry.io service.